 A robot or two, what is it, hmph!
 (39)

 〇 Jackie’s “Sberium ray" (40) blew the robots to smithereens.
 However, Jackie did not know that it was mostly the robot army belonging to the professor’s institute that died.
 Shuwa!
-Jackie flew towards the sky with an unconcerned look on her face.
+Jackie flew towards the sky with an unconcerned look on his face.

 Our army is wiped out…

 (changing his attitude with no scruple) Hidebu’s bastard… I don’t have a choice, let’s mobilize the final weapon.

 〇 The new robot appeared from the institute’s hangar and proceeded towards the Pandai army.
 It had no weapons in its hands.
 But for some reason, the frightened Tamuro …

 (32) Gō’s line from “Return of Ultraman" episode 2

 (33) Gō’s line in the final episode of “Return of Ultraman“

 (34) It’s a name similar to “Hideki Gō."
 “Hidebu" is the final cry of an enemy named “Heart" as he dies in “Fist of the North Star."